michaelfester/docs/docs/reference/data-sources/big-tables.md

 ## Big Table FAQ

-### Can I use Big Tables in my existing projects?
+{% faq question="Can I use Big Tables in my existing projects?" answer="Yes!" /%}

-Yes!

-### I don't have the option to start with or add a Big Table.

-Big Tables are currently in early access.
+{% faq question="I don't have the option to start with or add a Big Table." answer="Big Tables are currently in early access.
 Want access?
-[Sign up here!](https://www.glideapps.com/p/early-access-glide-big-tables)
+[Sign up here!](https://www.glideapps.com/p/early-access-glide-big-tables)" /%}

-### Where is my data export?

-When you export data, it will be emailed to the email address associated with your Glide account.
+{% faq question="Where is my data export?" answer="When you export data, it will be emailed to the email address associated with your Glide account." /%}